Ornamental plants often need special care and help. This is because ornamental features require extra energy.

 Organic fertilizer

 A great addition to the mineral fertilizer is organic.
-They can be used together and the tree will respond only positively.
+They can be used together, and the tree will only respond positively.

 Compost works best as an organic fertilizer.
 Find a local supplier of quality compost with good reviews.
-This choice should be made with the utmost responsibility, as poor quality compost can have negative consequences.
+This choice should be made with the utmost responsibility, as poor-quality compost can have negative consequences.

 Next, mulch the root zone with the same material.
 The mulch layer should be about 2 inches thick.
 Avoid volcano mulching and change the mulching material once a year.